Do not cast me off in the time of old age; Forsake me not when my strength is spent. - Psalm 71:9

 Valuing God’s gift of age

-Since MHA’s establishment by the Methodist Conference 70 years ago, times have changed, along with the expectations of older people.
+Since MHA’s establishment by the Methodist Conference almost 75 years ago, times have changed, along with the expectations of older people.
 However, the fundamentals of our approach to ensure that God’s gift of age is valued and shared have not changed and remain consistent with the vision of our Methodist founders.
 We remember Moses’ injunction to ‘choose life’ and aim to make the later years of people’s lives as meaningful as possible.
 We are determined that all older people should have the support that they deserve and continue to place the dignity and personal choice of individuals at the centre of all we do.

 How your Church can help